ivalace/ivalace.github.io/content/desk/characters/characters.md

 order = 1
 +++

-*Below is a list of characters I have made for campaigns I have either run myself or have played as.
+*A list of characters I have made for campaigns I have either run myself or have played as.
 Most come with a background, a description of appearance and some interesting notes or items they have carried/used.*

 ---